-One or more independent credit rating agencies may assign credit ratings to an issue of Notes.
+One or more independent credit rating agencies may assign credit ratings to the Issuer or to an issue of Notes.
 The ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed above, and other factors that may affect the value of the Notes.
-A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by the rating agency at any time.